alahiff/elastic-CMS-glidein-pool/README.md

 # Elastic CMS glidein pool
 Here we create CVMFS/Frontier squids as well as a pool of CMS glideins which scales elastically.
-It has been tested on local clusters (installed using kubeadm), Google Container Engine, Azure Container Service and Amazon AWS with CRAB3 jobs.
+It has been tested with CRAB3 jobs on the following platforms:
+* local clusters (installed using kubeadm)
+* Google Container Engine
+* Azure Container Service
+* Amazon AWS (Kubernetes deployed using https://stackpoint.io/)

 Note that currently we need to use privileged containers in order for CVMFS to work.
 This should be resolved once https://github.com/kubernetes/kubernetes/pull/31504 is sorted out, i.e. CVMFS could be separated out and run in different containers to the jobs.